Lanrico/Movies-Guanlan-Ji/README.md

 ## Independent learning (If relevant).

++ Use code splitting to improve the effciency of the webpage
-Deploy the page online based on GitHub Pages (The link is https://lanrico.github.io/Movies-Guanlan-Ji/) The online article that reference to: https://create-react-app.dev/docs/deployment/
++ Deploy the page online based on GitHub Pages (The link is https://lanrico.github.io/Movies-Guanlan-Ji/) The online article that reference to: https://create-react-app.dev/docs/deployment/